lsst-ts/Modbus_Processing_Unit/README.md

   values readout from device
 * optional (user commanded) raw output to output FIFO

+## Usage

+Add the library to your project.
+Create MPU object, and execute its Run method.
+You need to provide Command, Telemetry and Debug (Output) FIFOs, and port for commands.
+See [Example.vi](Example.vi) for details.

 ## Supported instructions

 | Instruction | Description                                             |